 Elevating your child's head while sleeping.
 Don't use pillows with infants.

-Acetaminophen (Children's or Infants' Tylenol) for fever, as ordered by your child's health care provider.
-Do not give a child aspirin, because this medication has been linked to Reye syndrome, a disease of the brain and liver.
+Acetaminophen for fever, as ordered by your child's healthcare provider.
+Do not give a child aspirin, because this medicine has been linked to Reye syndrome, a disease of the brain and liver.

 Prevention of bronchiolitis

 The best way to prevent bronchiolitis is cleaning hands with alcohol-based hand cleaner before and after touching your child.